binkley/modern-java-practices/README.md

 Gradle does not fail the build when jdeps errors, and only generates a report text file.
 See
 [this issue](https://github.com/kordamp/jdeps-gradle-plugin/issues/16).

+#### Maven

+Try Maven with `dependency:tree -Dverbose`.
+This will show conflicting versions of dependencies.

 ### Keep local builds quiet